ERROR GOOGLE: copy of new Version from GA not possible

 Otto Modersohn · Christian Modersohn · Walter Bertelsmann · Lisel Oppel · Fritz Overbeck · Udo Peters

-Accompanying the exhibition is a catalogue spanning 56 pages, featuring 26 colour plates and contributions by Dr. Andrea Fink, Dr. Andreas Gabelmann, Dr. Doris Hansmann, Antje Modersohn, Dr. Eva Müller-Remmert, Christa Neher and Rainer Noeres.
+The exhibition catalogue spanning 56 pages, featuring 26 colour plates and contributions by Dr. Andrea Fink, Dr. Andreas Gabelmann, Dr. Doris Hansmann, Antje Modersohn, Dr. Eva Müller-Remmert, Christa Neher and Rainer Noeres, is available within Europe for 15 euro, incl. postage.

 An unknown swathe of land in the Plains of Lower-Saxony, a small village with a church, a scattering of cottages and farmyards, and an earnest, hard-working populace - that is Worpswede, until in the 1880s a handful of passionate young painters, on a romantic quest for a rural idyll, found their way there.
 They had succumbed to the magic of the landscape, the luxuriant hues of the Devil's Moor, the verdant meadows and fields, the gnarled birch trees, the arrow-straight moor canals, the billowing black-brown sails of the peat barges and the towering clouds sweeping across the open countryside.
 Their epochal works and their symbiosis of art and life made history, and together these ambitious landscape painters and legendary artist couples - Fritz Mackensen, Hans am Ende, Otto Modersohn and Paula Modersohn-Becker, Heinrich and Martha Vogeler, Fritz Overbeck and Hermine Rohte and the sculptor Clara Rilke-Westhoff - established the fame of the artists' colony.
 In their wake followed further artists, who went on to consolidate the mythical status of Worpswede, which continues to exercise an unbroken fascination to the present day.